LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/phrase_2.rst.txt

 may also be used.

 This method is opaque to cuts in the first argument.
-When the first argument is sufficiently instantiated at compile time, the method call is compiled in order to eliminate the implicit overheads of converting the grammar rule body into a goal and meta-calling it.
-For performance reasons, the second argument is only type-checked at compile time.
+When the first argument is sufficiently instantiated at compile-time, the method call is compiled in order to eliminate the implicit overheads of converting the grammar rule body into a goal and meta-calling it.
+For performance reasons, the second argument is only type-checked at compile-time.

 Meta-predicate template
 -----------------------